FAIZ-01356/movie-data-pipeline/README.md

   - ETL script is idempotent — deletes previous data before inserting new data to avoid duplication.

 Design Choices & Assumptions
-Design Choice	Reason
-Normalized schema (movies, genres, movie_genres tables)	Allows storing multiple genres per movie (many-to-many relationship) Store only average rating instead of storing every user rating	Simplifies stored dataset and matches business need API enrichment using movie title	movieId does not exist on OMDb, but title matching works Idempotent loading (DELETE → INSERT)	Ensures re-running ETL does not insert duplicate records Default values when API returns missing data	Prevents failure of script and ensures consistent data loading

-Assumptions:

-Movie titles in CSV generally match OMDb titles.

-Average rating per movie is enough for analytical queries (raw user rating is not required).
+I used a normalized database structure with three tables (movies, genres, movie_genres) because a movie can belong to multiple genres, and storing them in separate tables avoids duplication and makes querying easier.

+Instead of storing all user ratings, I only stored the average rating per movie.
+The raw user ratings were not required for the analysis, so calculating the average helped reduce database size.

+Movie metadata (runtime, director, actors, IMDb ratings, etc.) was fetched from the OMDb API using the movie title since the dataset did not contain IMDb IDs.

+The ETL script was built to be idempotent — it deletes existing data before inserting new data to avoid duplicates when the script runs multiple times.

+When the API does not return complete data or fields, I replaced missing values with default placeholders (e.g., "Unknown", 0, "Not Available").

 Challenges & How They Were Overcome

-Challenge	Solution
-Some movies not found in OMDb API	Script logs them and fills blank values with defaults OMDb API returns "N/A" for numeric fields (e.g., IMDb rating, Box Office) causing conversion errors	Replaced "N/A" with None and then converted safely
+Problem: Some movie titles from CSV were not found in the OMDb API.
+Solution: Logged those cases and continued execution with default values.

+Problem: API sometimes returned "N/A" for IMDb rating and Box Office, causing type conversion errors.
+Solution: Replaced "N/A" with None and converted fields to numeric safely.

+Problem: Movies have multiple genres, making it difficult to store directly in a column.
+Solution: Created a many-to-many relationship using genres and movie_genres tables.

+Problem: Re-running ETL caused duplicate rows.
-Mapping multiple genres from CSV to database schema	Created separate genres table and movie_genres bridge table Preventing duplicate inserts when script re-runs	Used idempotent delete before insert logic in ETL
+Solution: Added delete statements before the load phase to make the script idempotent.le genres from CSV to database schema	Created separate genres table and movie_genres bridge table
+Preventing duplicate inserts when script re-runs	Used idempotent delete before insert logic in ETL